What cars are ULEZ compliant?

 If your car is not ULEZ compliant, and you don’t want to pay the daily charges, you might consider retrofitting a non-compliant van or car to meet the requirements of the zone.

-In most cases, it would be considerably cheaper to trade up to a compliant car.
+In most cases, it would be considerably cheaper to sell your car and trade up to a compliant car.

 What year cars are ULEZ compliant?